huuuuusy/videocube-toolkit/README.md

   version='tiny' # temporarily, the toolkit only support tiny version of MGIT ) experiment.convert_results(
+  # the original results path will be "root_dir/tracker_name/original_results_folder", and the converted results will be saved to "root_dir/result"
   root_dir='/path_to_original_results', # the path of tracker e.g. JointNLT results
   tracker_name, # tracker name
   original_results_folder # original result folder name